roy651/tm_spring_2016/README.md

 ### Text Mining / Spring 2016 / Haifa University / Information Systems

 #### Instructions:
-1. Change directory into the proj folder
+1. Change directory into the proj folder: enter "cd proj"
 2. Ensure MySql is running.
 Run: `mysql-ctl start`
 3. Finally you can run `python semAnalysis.py ...` with the relevant flags.
+4. If you need php-myadmin access to the DB, run: `phpmyadmin-ctl install`

 See examples below for reference.